 With a rental property, you often had to change locks or hand out new copies of keys.
-Today, smart locks are must-haves for rental property owners.
-These locks make it convenient to operate the door locks.
-Besides providing the needed security, smart locks for rental properties also bring the advantage of guest PINs, temporary access codes, and an easy installation process.
+Smart locks are must-haves for rental property owners since they make it convenient to operate the locks.
+Besides providing the needed security, smart locks for rental properties bring the advantage of guest PINs, temporary access codes, and an easy installation process.
 More importantly, you can manage the handover of keys and PINs through the app.

 Besides, you get to keep the original key with you (if it applies) and monitor the history through the companion app.
 More importantly, installing smart locks for rentals is not challenging.
 As long as you have a working Wi-Fi network in the vicinity, things should work out smoothly.

 So if you want to upgrade the good old lock in your rental or lakeside cabin, here are the best smart locks for rental properties.
 Without further ado, let’s get started.

 - Up your home security with these best window sensors

 - Here are the best renter-friendly smart home gadgets that you can buy

 - Check out these smart sprinkler controllers with Alexa control